 The earliest known mention of Malmö city dates back to 1275 and is believed to have been founded just before that.
 It was an important city due to the herring fishery and the German Hanseatic League frequenting the markets.
 King Eric of Pomerania (King of Denmark from 1396 to 1439) granted the city arms in 1437.

 Late in the 15th century, Malmö was one of Denmark’s second-largest and most visited cities.
 Malmö’s oldest square is the 1540s Stortorget, once Europe’s largest market square.
 It remains much as it was back then, with the 1544 town hall and impressive renovated Dutch Renaissance facade as a beautiful backdrop for the square.
 The center point of the square is the King Karl X Gustav equestrian statue.

-During the 16th century Protestant Reformation, Malmö became one of the first cities in Scandinavia to convert to the Protestant denomination fully.
+During the 16th century Protestant Reformation, Malmö became one of the first cities in Scandinavia to fully convert to the Protestant denomination.
 After signing the Treaty of Roskilde with Denmark in 1658, Malmö and the Skåneland region came under the control of Sweden.
 But the Danes did not give up easily and laid siege but could not defeat the Swedish forces holding it.
 Due to the wars of Charles XII of Sweden (reigned 1697-1718) and the bubonic plague, the population dropped enormously by 1727.